TECH

 Citation recall51.5%Only half of the claims are backed by sources

-But let’s not be too harsh on algorithms and AI, because we owe this mechanism of inheritance to Google, which for years trained us to scan quickly and trust the first result.
-AI search produces fluent, convincing text that the user does not verify because it “looks credible” and is easy to read.
+But let’s not be too harsh on the algorithms and AI, because we owe this mechanism of inheritance to Google, which for years trained us to scan quickly and trust the first result.
+AI search produces a fluent, convincing text that the user does not verify because it “looks credible” and is easy to read.

 The Expert’s Paradox: To Know AI is Lying, You Already Have to Know Something

 And it is precisely this falsification, which I write so much about in the context of conspiracy theories, that brings us to the heart of the epistemic problem.
-I knew that EFF was the Electronic Frontier Foundation.
+I knew that the EFF was the Electronic Frontier Foundation.
 I have been following their publications and activities for years.
 I knew that Everbridge was a separate company.
 That’s why I immediately saw the confabulation.
-But what if I didn’t have this prior knowledge?
-Of course, an attentive observer would see the “CEM does not equal EFF” error I mentioned earlier.
+But what if I didn’t have this initial knowledge?
+Of course, an attentive observer would see the CEM vs. EFF error I mentioned earlier.

 This is the expert’s paradox: to immediately identify AI slop, you must already possess the knowledge you are seeking.
-Without it, you need critical competence and time for verification—and in the era of 9-second scanning, few can afford either.
+Without it, you need critical skills and time for verification—and in the era of 9-second scanning, few can afford either.
 On an epistemic, cognitive level, this is a catastrophe.

 The Shift of Authority: From Sources to the System

-Musk solved the common man’s problem; he made a brilliant move.
-I have to admit it, because “brilliant” from his perspective, of course, as from the world’s and ethics’ point of view, the move is questionable, but given the scale of the changes we are observing, Musk is a symptom.
+Musk solved the common person’s problem; he made a brilliant move.
+I have to admit it, because “brilliant” from his perspective, of course; from the world’s and ethics’ point of view, the move is questionable, but given the scale of the changes we are observing, Musk is a symptom.
 What did he do?
 On the one hand, he systematically dismantles traditional authorities, creating a sense that he is fighting for free speech and independent research.
 He brutally attacks the media, experts, institutions, journalists, and scientists.
 On the other hand, he created Grok, which is an element of an algorithmic meta-authority, supposedly “autonomous” and “uncensored.”
 Grok is like that cool professor friend with whom you can chat about memes, but who will also explain to you whether something is true or not.
-Grokopedia, a replacement for Wikipedia, which Musk hates, is another layer of this process, which Musk introduced as an alternative knowledge base that is better than the “woke-Wikipedia.”
+Grokopedia, a replacement for Wikipedia, which Musk hates, is another layer of this process, which Musk introduced as an alternative knowledge base that is better than the “woke-wikipedia.”

 Google’s Authority is Greater Than a University’s

-Education and improving competencies is good advice, like telling a seriously ill person to take care of their health and exercise.
+Education and raising competencies is good advice, like telling a seriously ill person to take care of their health and exercise.
 I do not intend to end this text with nihilism.
 In the previous article, I gave specific recommendations for activists.
 Here the situation is more difficult because the problem is systemic, but a few things can be done.

 In the previous article, I wrote about activists who created conspiracy theories based on Google search results.
 That error stemmed from the human tendency to scan and simplify.
 Today’s problem is deeper: the system itself generates material for conspiracy theories, and it does so with the authority of an algorithm.